pydantic/pydantic/docs/concepts/unions.md

 This makes validation more efficient and also avoids a proliferation of errors when validation fails.

-Add ing disciminator to unions also means the generated JSON schema implements the [associated OpenAPI specification](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#discriminator-object)
+Adding discriminator to unions also means the generated JSON schema implements the [associated OpenAPI specification](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#discriminator-object).

 ### Discriminated Unions with `str` discriminators